PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: PANTHER

-We create a k-d tree representation of an incoming point cloud, and perform Euclidean clustering to group the points that are more likely to belong to the same obstacle.
-To assign each cluster to a specific track, we minimize the total assignment cost using the Hungarian algorithm \cite{kuhn1955hungarian}, where the cost is the pairwise distance between the centroid of each cluster and the prediction of the tracks at the time the point cloud was produced.
-If this distance is above a specific threshold (usually $\approx$1--2 m), we create a new track for it.
+We create a k-d tree representation of the point clouds coming from the onboard depth sensor, and perform Euclidean clustering to group the points that are more likely to belong to the same obstacle (see Fig.~\ref{fig:full_diagram})\addaccess{.
+For each cluster found, we compute the AABB (Axis-Aligned Bounding Box) centered on the centroid of that cluster}\footnote{\addaccess{Regardless of whether or not the obstacle is convex, this produces an outer convex approximation of the visible part of the obstacle.}}\addaccess{.
+Then, to} assign each cluster to a specific track, we minimize the total assignment cost using the Hungarian algorithm~\cite{kuhn1955hungarian}, where the cost is the pairwise distance between the centroid of each cluster and the prediction of the tracks at the time the point cloud was produced.
+If this distance is above a specific threshold (usually $\approx 1$--2 m), we create a new track for it.
 If a cluster is not assigned to any track (which can happen if there are more clusters than tracks), then a new track is created for it.
 Finally, given a sliding window history of all the observations associated with a track, we fit a polynomial for each coordinate $\{x,y,z\}$.
-The predicted position at time $t$ is then approximated by a 3D Gaussian distribution (mean from the value of the fitted polynomial and a diagonal covariance matrix obtained from the prediction intervals~\cite[Sec.~5.7]{hyndman2018forecasting}).
+To capture the stochasticity of the prediction problem, the predicted position at time $t$ is then approximated by a 3D Gaussian distribution (mean from the value of the fitted polynomial and a diagonal covariance matrix obtained from the prediction intervals~\cite[section~5.7]{hyndman2018forecasting}).